hapax/hapax.github.io/assets/reality.md

 <!-- I'm David, a theoretical physicist at UBC, but I'm not going to be
 specifically talking about physics today. -->
 I'm a theoretical physicist.
-I study string theory and black holes, among other things, and I welcome questions about these topics (or any others)
+I study string theory and black holes, among other things, and I welcome questions about these topics (or any others) in the question session afterwards.
 <!-- topics, including a day in the life, or my path to where I am -->
 <!-- today,-- >
-in the question session afterwards.
-But <!-- instead of talking about these specific things,--> right now, I'll be sharing a broader perspective on what science is, and what scientists do.
+But <!-- instead of talking about these specific things,--> But in my talk, I'll be sharing a broader perspective on what science is, and what scientists do.
 And first of all, I'm going to talk about what science is *not*.